charles-clerk-dev/new-wave-stack/README.md

 ## Development

+1. Sign Up with Clerk

+    If you haven't **[signed up with Clerk](https://dashboard.clerk.dev/sign-up)** yet.
+Do so now.

-- Set up a Clerk application
+- Create a new Clerk application

-  The first step is to create a new application from the Clerk dashboard.
+    Create a new application from the Clerk dashboard.
 Look here for information about **[setting up your Clerk application.](https://clerk.dev/docs/how-to/set-up-your-application)**

 - Spin up a new application using the Disco Stack Template: